Exploration-Lab/Eticor-Plus-Plus/README.md

 1. Basic libraries and modules are required such as `pytorch` with cuda enabled, `transformers`, `google-generativeai`, `goose3`, `textstat`, `glob2`, `numpy`, `pandas` etc.
 2. Please take care to provide access tokens/ api access keys wherever required.
 For example to access gated models or paid APIs.
-3. Download the data from [huggingface](https://huggingface.co/datasets/Exploration-Lab/Eticor-Plus-Plus) to use in experiments.
+3. Make sure to use proper format of dataset and use correct file paths for experimentation as well as the analysis.

 ## Running Experiments